Super Sidekicks (video game): Reception

 Super Sidekicks garnered positive reception from players and critics.
 In Japan, Game Machine listed Super Sidekicks on their March 1, 1993 issue as being the fourth most-popular arcade game at the time.
 RePlay reported Super Sidekicks to be the tenth most-popular arcade game at the time.
-Marc Menier and Robert Barbe of Consoles + criticized the presentation but praised the graphics, animations, sound design, playability and longevity, stating that "Super Sidekicks wonderfully recreates the frenzied atmosphere of football matches."
+Marc Menier and Robert Barbe of Consoles + criticized the presentation but praised the graphics, animations, sound design, playability and longevity, also stating that Super Sidekicks recreates the frenzied atmosphere of football matches.
 Christophe Delpierre of Player One gave very high remarks to the visual presentation, sound design, playability, difficulty and longevity.
 Andreas Knauf of Video Games complemented the detailed graphics and playability, regarding the game to be better than Soccer Brawl.
-Paolo Cardillo of Computer+Videogiochi praised the visuals, audio, playability and longevity, stating that Super Sidekicks is "undoubtedly fun, but much more was expected from the Neo Geo."
+Paolo Cardillo of Computer+Videogiochi praised the visuals, audio, playability and longevity, stating that Super Sidekicks is "undoubtedly fun, but much more was expected from the Neo Geo".
 Likewise, Piemarco Rosa of Consolemania commended the visuals, sprite animations and arcade-perfect gameplay but criticized the sound design for being inappropriate.